Phase-Field Methods for Spectral Shape and Topology Optimization: Introduction

 in the Neumann case.
 Considering a class of rectangles with fixed area, we hence observe that the smallest non-trivial Neumann eigenvalue approaches zero for very thin and long rectangles, which is not the case for eigenvalues of the Dirichlet problem.
 This indicates that maximizing the smallest non-trivial Neumann eigenvalue and minimizing the smallest Dirichlet eigenvalue are meaningful problems.

-As explained above, classical variational problems vary the shape $D$ in order to optimize the behaviour of the smallest non-trivial Dirichlet or Neumann eigenvalue.
-In the Dirichlet case, the theorem of Faber--Krahn (see, e.g., \cite[Thm.
-3.2.1]{Henrot}) states that for any fixed constant $c>0$, we have
+As explained above, classical variational problems vary the shape $D$ in order to optimize the behavior of the smallest non-trivial Dirichlet or Neumann eigenvalue.
+In the Dirichlet case, the theorem of Faber--Krahn (see, e.g., \cite[Thm.~3.2.1]{Henrot}) states that for any fixed constant $c>0$, we have

 where $\abs{D}$ denotes the Lebesgue-measure of $D$ and $B$ is any ball in $\mathbb{R}^N$ with volume $c$.
-The analogon in the Neumann case is the theorem of Szegö and Weinberger (see, e.g., \cite[Thm.~7.1.1]{Henrot}) which states that the first non-trivial eigenvalue satisfies
+The analogon in the Neumann case is the theorem of Szeg\H{o}\, and Weinberger (see, e.g., \cite[Thm.~7.1.1]{Henrot}) which states that the first non-trivial eigenvalue satisfies

-We point out that various methods are proposed in the literature to deal with this kind of shape and topology optimization problems, such as the level-set method or homogenization methods.
-Another technique to deal with topological changes, such as the creation of new holes, is the phase-field approach which we are going to employ in the following.
-For more details, advantages and disadvantages of the different approaches used in optimal design we refer to \cite{Garcke} and the references therein.

 Now, we briefly want to explain how the optimization problems in this paper are formulated.
 Let us fix an arbitrary $\eps>0$.
 For any phase-field $\varphi=\varphi_{\eps}$ belonging to some feasible set, let $\left(\lambda^{\varepsilon,\varphi}_k\right)_{k\in\mathbb{N}}$ and $\left(\mu^{\varepsilon,\varphi}_k\right)_{k\in\mathbb{N}}$ denote the eigenvalues of the approximate equations on the design domain with Dirichlet and Neumann boundary data, respectively.
 In the Dirichlet case, we minimize the functional